nathamanath/ajax.js/README.md

 So, I use a lot of XMLHttpRequests, but it would be foolish to bring in jQuery or similar just for that.
 So here's my own light as I can make it vanilla js Ajax class.

-Ajax.js has 0 dependencies, works in all proper browsers as well as IE[9 i think but not tested yet, will make it work in 8]+, and it's require.js /  AMD compatible!
+Ajax.js has 0 external dependencies, works in all proper browsers as well as IE >= 8, and it's require.js /  AMD compatible!

 ## Usage

-For require.js, just require ajax.js as you would with any other module.
-It will work out whats going on and define itself as a module.

 ```javascript
 Ajax.request({